 A common misconception in modular buildings is that you can bypass the process of applying for and obtaining building permits and inspections.
 This is untrue.
 Modular construction is construction and, even though you are utilizing alternate construction methods, your project still needs to follow the traditional permit process.
-Additionally, modular buildings need to be built to meet appropriate local and state building codes.
+Additionally, modular buildings need to be built to meet appropriate federal and state building codes.

 Building Permits for Modular Construction